DeepBrainChain/DBC-Wiki/docs/en/dbc-cloud-cybercafe/diskless-netboot-image.md

-# diskless mirroring
+# diskless netboot mirroring

-After deploying the diskless server, you can create a diskless boot image.
+After deploying the diskless netboot server, you can create a diskless boot image.

 ## Windows mirroring